sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

 # Thanos

-Basically Thanos is an opensource Prometheus setup that allows to have 2 important features:
+Thanos is an opensource Prometheus setup that allows to have 2 important features:

 1. high availability on Prometheus (setting more prometheus replicas)
 2. long term storage capacity relying on an external object storage